 Originally, it was shared by both Christians and Muslims.
 However, this changed in the 8th century with the construction of the mosque after the Islamic conquest.
 A cathedral was later built in the middle of the mosque with the Christian reconquest of the city in the 13th century.

-From the outside, the building doesn’t look that spectacular, but if you look around inside, you will be more than impressed by the artistic splendor.
+From the outside, the building doesn’t look that spectacular, but I was more than impressed by the artistic splendor of its interior.
 You will be amazed when you stroll through the huge ancient patio under the colored arches.

 The cathedral oozes with its Gothic style.
-The Mezquita was considered a World Heritage Site by UNESCO in 1984.
+And it was considered a World Heritage Site by UNESCO in 1984.
 This destination is an impressive highlight of Spain’s sights that should not be missing when visiting Cordoba.

 12. Prado museum